zaps166/QMPlay2/README.md

 Hardware accelerated video decoding uses its own video filtering, so the CPU deinterlacing method (e.g. "Yadif 2x") does nothing in this case.
 Of course you can adjust other deinterlacing settings in case of hardware acceleration.

+Vulkan renderer has Yadif deinterlacing filter which is used by default for CPU decoded videos.
+You can change this behavior it in Vulkan renderer settings.
+Moreover Yadif Vulkan filter is used for hardware decoded videos.

 Chroma plane if pixel format is not YUV420 when XVideo or DirectDraw is used as video output may not be properly deinterlaced.